 Cramps are a typical cause of tight-felt calf muscles.
-A cramp is where the muscle contracts suddenly and involuntarily without relaxing.
+A cramp is when the muscle contracts suddenly and involuntarily without relaxing.

-Cramps are common in calves according to American Academy of Orthopedic Surgeons (AAOS).
-They also occur regularly in other muscles of the legs including the thigh hamstrings and quadriceps.
+Cramps are common in calves, according to the American Academy of Orthopedic Surgeons (AAOS).
+They also occur regularly in other muscles of the legs, including the thigh hamstrings and quadriceps.

 Why cramps may occur is unknown, but some possible reasons include: